 At the undergraduate level, emphases provide an area of focus and a choice of options for more in-depth study within a bachelor's degree program.
-Emphases are generally 9 to 15 credit hours (less than the requirements of a minor) and are designed to provide the student with choices in a disciplinary area of interest.
+Emphases are generally 9 to 30 credit hours and are designed to provide the student with choices in a disciplinary area of interest.
 The student should consult with their Student Coach to effectively design a degree plan that integrates one or more emphases in their degree program.